Complete Guide to 11+ Interview Preparation 2026: What Schools Ask and How to Help Your Child

 Online Interview Essentials

 Virtual interviews became common during the pandemic and many schools have kept them.
 Creating a quiet, distraction-free space is crucial for online interviews, as background noise can disrupt the process.
-Here's how to handle them:

-Technical setup:
+Technical Setup

-- Plain background
+Plain background

-- Camera at eye level (pile books under the laptop if needed)
+Camera at eye level

-- Look at the camera lens, not the screen
+Look at the lens, not screen

-- Test everything 30 minutes before
+Test 30 minutes before

 Dress properly: Not just smart on top.
 Wear full smart clothes.
 Children move, lean back, stand up.
 Shorts and smart shirt looks ridiculous.